Traneptora/grimoire/_posts/2015-01-02-protection-from-energy.markdown

 **Duration**: Concentration, up to 1 minute

-For the duration, the w illing creature you touch has resistance to one damage type o f your choice: acid, cold, fire, lightning, or thunder.
+For the duration, the willing creature you touch has resistance to one damage type o f your choice: acid, cold, fire, lightning, or thunder.